jasonajack/resume/resume.md

 ### Experience {#experience}

 Lockheed Martin

 : *Data Storage Developer* __2009-Current__
   Maintained a custom Java-based Data Storage Service handling Terabytes of streaming sensor data across a distributed network.
 Implemented design improvements in multiple iterations of software deliveries within 80% of allocated budgets, and improving read performance by 200% and write performance by 50%.

 : *Modern Storage Solutions* __2016-Current__
-  Implemented a new, low-latency video streaming database using Java+Jetty, MongoDB, and HDFS offering a vast improvement over the Java-base storage service in throughput and reduction of latency in per-frame write operations.
+  Implemented a new, low-latency video streaming database using Java+Jetty, MongoDB, and HDFS offering a vast improvement over the Java-based storage service in throughput and reduction of latency in per-frame write operations.

 : *Data Storage Lead* __2014-Current__
   Lead team of five developers to deliver enhancements and bugfixes to storage solution, meeting cost and schedule on multiple deliveries under various contracts.